 Partnering with government and industry is key to solving complex problems in the energy transition.

 "Shell Energy has always been committed to providing the NSW Government with the very best customer service in the industry and is even more pleased to be delivering innovative power solutions that bring investment and contribute to a cleaner and more resilient power system in NSW."

 CEO Shell Energy

-The battery will be located in Riverina, within the Murrumbidgee Shire, South West NSW.
-Construction of the battery energy storage system is expected to be completed in 2023.
+The battery will be located in the Riverina district in south-west NSW.
+Construction of the Riverina Energy Storage System 1 will commence in 2022 and is expected to be completed in 2023.

 Images on this page are supplied by Edify and published with permission.